ernitishyadav/netflix_sql_project/README.md

 -- 7. Find all the movies/TV shows by director 'Rajiv Chilaka'!

-use netflix;
   select
         `type`,
         director
 from netflix_data
+where
-where  director like  '%Rajiv Chilaka%';
+director like  '%Rajiv Chilaka%';